 9. Maintain Code Severity:

-Also, one of the Test-Driven Development best practices to follow is to make sure that your code has sufficient stuff to meet your test case.
-This is a fundamental requirement of TDD and it helps with bringing down the probability of errors and will also make the testing and review process simple.
-Nevertheless, you should also make sure that the code is understandable and permits future improvements.
+One of the Test-Driven Development best practices is to ensure that your code has sufficient stuff to meet your test case.
+This is a fundamental requirement of TDD, and it helps reduce the probability of errors and makes the testing and review process simple.
+Nevertheless, you should also ensure that the code is understandable and permits future improvements.

 Conclusion: